PeterTihanyi/anbernic/README.md

 Long story short, this depends on the C++ compiler the OS itself was compiled with, and JelOS apparently was compiled with G++ V10.
 In that one, the latest LibC is Version 3.4.28

-Therefore it's recommended to cross-compile your applications with CPP / G++ V10, or even V9 if you run into similar library versioning issues in your targeted environment.
+Therefore it's recommended to cross-compile your applications with GCC / G++ V10, or even V9 if you run into similar library versioning issues in your targeted environment.

 ## Compiling your application